MicrosoftDocs/fabric-docs/docs/real-time-hub/get-started-real-time-hub.md

     :::image type="content" source="./media/get-started-real-time-hub/hub-data-streams-tab.png" alt-text="Screenshot that shows the Fabric Real-Time hub with the default tab Data streams selected." lightbox="./media/get-started-real-time-hub/hub-data-streams-tab.png":::

 ## Data streams tab
 On the **Data streams** tab, you see streams and tables.
-Streams are the outputs from [Fabric eventstreams](../real-time-intelligence/event-streams/overview.md) and tables are from KQL databases that you have access to.
+Streams are the outputs from [Fabric eventstreams](../real-time-intelligence/event-streams/overview.md) and tables are from Kusto Query Language (KQL) databases that you have access to.

 1. To **explore** streams and tables that you have access, use instructions from [Explore data streams](explore-data-streams.md).
 1. To **view details** for a stream or a table, see [View data stream details](view-data-stream-details.md).